Bedrock

 Foundation models, guardrails, custom models, invocation jobs, evaluation jobs, marketplace endpoints.

-fakecloud implements 111 of 111 Bedrock operations across two APIs:
+fakecloud implements 216 of 216 Bedrock-family operations across four APIs:

-Both at 100% Smithy conformance.
+All four at true 100% Smithy conformance.
 No other AWS emulator supports Bedrock at any tier.

 For a complete testing guide with code examples, see Testing Bedrock.
 This page is the service reference.